aidan-duggan/while-gaming/_drafts/clubs.md

 So could there be an opportunity here for a board game group that tries to model some of the traits that have made Bridge such an enduring hobby?
 Could explicit community focused structure, and elements of wider competition make for a successful group?
 Or would this clash too heavily with Board game groups desire to be trying new things, and the overwhelming number of new games out there?
 Is the base of people interested in the hobby too small, or to new to it. to really gain value from an alternative approach?
 I'd love to hear what others think?

-*In the longer form ChatGPT highlighted the networking aspect of Golf in particular, clearly picking up on many business advice columns...

 Next time...
 Does well